-The goal of the program is to provide mid-career physicians (10-20 years post-fellowship completion) who are ACG members, with the opportunity to further develop comprehensive leadership skills, and provide advocacy training.
+The goal of the program is to provide mid-career physicians (10-20 years post-fellowship completion) who are ACG members, with the opportunity to further develop comprehensive leadership skills.
 The program will develop a cohesive group of peer leaders who will serve as problem-solving consultants for each other and the College.
 The program will enhance the ability of these individuals to:

 - Broaden their leadership skills

 - Learn how to embrace and become agents of change

 - Elevate colleagues and trainees through mentorship and sponsorship

 - Enhance their flexibility and adaptability as leaders